Manana Japaridze: Career

 In 1998, Manana moved permanently to Baku, Azerbaijan, where she started her professional career.

 Manana's first performances in front of the Baku audience brought her big popularity and successes.

 Her talent, distinctive voice, and high artistry allowed her to transform from a young singer to one of the most popular and beloved artists, becoming the Diva Star of Azerbaijani Estrada.

 From 1999, Manana represented Azeri music and culture at many prestigious musical competitions and festivals with a great desire, where she won higher awards and prizes.

 Among Manana's awards, there is also the title of the Laureate of the International Competition of the Young Singers "UNIVERSTALENT - 2000" which took place in Prague, and the Television Musical Competition "Wider Circle" in Moscow.

 Awards in Azerbaijan

 Manana's active creative life in Azerbaijan was marked with the presentation to her of the Humay Award, for the best representation of Azerbaijan, its culture abroad.
-And she was also awarded "The Golden Microphone" which is one of the most prestigious awards in Azerbaijan, giving her the title "the best singer of the year".
+And she was also awarded "Qızıl Mikrofon" (Golden Microphone) which is one of the most prestigious awards in Azerbaijan, giving her the title "the best singer of the year".

 Having represented Azerbaijan in many song competitions, she has won three "Grand Prix":